An Interview with a Sri Lankan Doctor

 What was your next step in career?

-I actually ended up at the Department of Public health.
-I received great feedback about my role during the tsunami, so they asked me to join their team.
-Initially, this was not something I had wanted, but I somehow made a choice to and accepted the role.
+I actually ended up at the Department of Community Medicine.
+I received great feedback about my role during the tsunami.
+At that time, a vacancy was advertised to join the Community Medicine Department.
+Initially, this was not something I had wanted, but I somehow made my choice to join.
 I actually enjoyed it a lot and soon after other paths opened up.

 A professor from the University of Maastricht in the Netherlands exempted a scholarship for a postgraduate post in the Netherlands.
-The department thought of me, so I applied and got in!
+So, I applied and got in!
 During this period I was also pregnant.
 After a very stressful period sorting visas, my husband, baby and I moved to the Netherlands.
 Everything was so different over there, we had difficulties with the language, with the weather, actually with everything.
 But later on we adjusted, and we stayed for two years.
-After that, I also started my PhD I continued to go back and forth to the Netherlands for research.
+After that, I also started my PhD in Maastricht University.
+Then I continued to go back and forth to the Netherlands for research.

 Did you miss the clinical work?